waynodiablo/Oystercard/pills/javascript_module_pattern.md

 console.log(exclaim("howdy"));
 ```

-## Using modules in node
+## Using modules in Node.js

 We've used our `exclaim` module in our browser code.
-Now we want to use it in node.
+Now we want to use it in Node.js.
 For example, in our tests that we run with node.
 This is pretty easy:

 ```js
 // exclaim-test.js